github/developer.github.com/content/v3/activity/notifications.md

 thread.

 ignored
-: **boolean** Deterimines if all notifications should be blocked from this thread.
+: **boolean** Determines if all notifications should be blocked from this thread.

 ### Response